phetsims/phet-info/doc/coding-conventions.md

 ```

 **Pattern 3**: A variation of Pattern 2, this pattern provides public read-only access to the Property (not just the Property value) via an ES5 getter.
+Note that the field name must begin with an underscore (`_positionProperty`) so that it does not conflict with the ES5 getter name.

 ```
 class MyClass {